WaimenMak/FRL/README.md

 The above structure is the main structure of this project.
 The key programs are contained in the `main` folder.
 The file start with `dist*` are our method and the others are baseline methods.
 The file start with `central*` are the methods that collect all the local data and do the training in the server side.
 Basically it violate the federated setting but it provides information that how far the federated algorithm can achieve.

 The network structure used in this project can be seen in `Network.py` in models.
 The codes in folder `non_stationary_envs` are for generating the local environments.
-The folder `utils` stores some toolkit for the programs.
+The folder `utils` stores some toolkit for the programs, e.g. the file `Memory.py` implement the replay buffer by utilizing the python data structure `deque` .

+#### main

-The codes have the following basic components:
+The codes in `main`contain the following basic components:

 ```python
 def ClientUpdate(client_pipe, agent, local_env, args):
 ```

 This function implement the training of the local agents.
-It would be run in a multiprocess way.
+It would be run in a multiprocess way, each agent has its own process.
 Every round of communication it would send the parameters of the critic or actor to the main process.

 ```python
 def ServerUpdate(pipe_dict, server, weighted, actor, envs, args):